2pid/Mem/rules-plaintext.md

 Step 0: roll a d6.
 Leave it there.

 Step 1: reveal 2 cards.
 Place them down.
 a: find the 1st card's suit on the Action table.
-NOTE the Action next to the suit.
-Also NOTE the Action's Cost.
+Note the Action next to the suit.
+Also Note the Action's Cost.
 b: find the 1st card's value on the card table (the back cover).
-NOTE the Words next to it.
+Note the Words next to it.
 c: find the 2nd card's value on the card table.
-NOTE the Gylph next to it.
+Note the Gylph next to it.

 Step 2: Synthesize your Notes from Step 1 into a Moment you are interested in exploring occuring here in your Special Place.

 Step 3: Decide whether or not to take any action in this Moment.
 a: Take the Action required to resolve the Moment
    i: roll a d6.
    ii: find the roll's Value of the Action's Cost on the TIME|PRESENCE page.
-NOTE the Value's Verb.
+Note the Value's Verb.
    iii: using the Verb, describe your resulting action and resolve the Moment -- describe it like you would a closing story arc or a tale's climax.
 b: Take any other action
    i: roll a d6.
    ii: find the roll's Value of the Action's Cost on the TIME|PRESENCE page.
-NOTE the Value's Verb.
+Note the Value's Verb.
    iii: using the Verb, describe the resulting action, do not resolve the Moment -- describe it like you would a center of conflict.
 c: Take no action.
    i: While writing your descriptions about the scene, do not resolve anything in it -- describe it like you would a setting.